V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 The `b-virtual-scroll` component is quite substantial and has its own internal state that complements the component's state.
 This internal state is reset when the component is reinitialized to its initial state and changes regularly during the component's lifecycle.
 The component's state contains a wealth of information useful for the client, such as the loaded data, the number of elements remaining outside the user's viewport, and more.

-To retrieve the component's state, you can use a special method called `getComponentState`:
+To retrieve the component's state, you can use a special method called `getVirtualScrollState`:

 __p-page.ts__
 ```typescript